timblaktu/HeliBoard/TERMINAL_INPUT_SUPPORT.md

-# Terminal Input Support Documentation
+# Terminal Input Bug Fix Documentation

 ## Overview

-This feature introduces an InputTypeAdapter system to HeliBoard, specifically addressing input issues with terminal emulators and other specialized applications.
+This bug fix introduces an InputTypeAdapter system to HeliBoard, specifically addressing input issues with terminal emulators and other specialized applications.
 The adapter pattern allows HeliBoard to send appropriate key sequences based on the input field type, fixing long-standing issues with arrow keys and function keys in terminal applications.

 ## Problem Statement